chriscainx/lambdaR/README.md

 x,y,z: x + y + z
 ```

-`lambdaR` package provides the `lambda()` function that recieves a lambda expression and returns a function object.
+`lambdaR` package provides the `lambda()` function that recieves a lambda expression and returns the corresponded function object.

 ```r